ames-market/psst/README.rst

 Copyright (c) 2020, Battelle Memorial Institute

-Copyright 2007 - present: numerous others credited in :doc:`AUTHORS.rst`
+Copyright 2007 - present: numerous others credited in `<AUTHORS.rst>`

 Summary
 -------

 The key features of AMES include:

 * Simulation of **day-ahead** security-constrained unit commitment (SCUC) / security-constrained economic dispatch (SCED) and **real-time** SCED optimizations, running in tandem over successive days of operation, with continually updated initial state conditions.

 * Agent-based computational platform designed for federation with other domain simulators, thus permitting the study of larger systems such as integrated transmission and distribution systems.

 * Implementation in Python and open-source solver `CBC <https://github.com/coin-or/Cbc>`_, with an option to use a commercial solver on large problems.

 Acknowledgement
 ---------------